dmlc/xgboost/doc/tutorials/external_memory.rst

 Data Iterator
 *************

-Starting from XGBoost 1.5, users can define their own data loader using Python or C interface.
-There are some examples in the ``demo`` directory for quick start.
-This is a generalized version of text input external memory, where users no longer need to prepare a text file that XGBoost recognizes.
-To enable the feature, users need to define a data iterator with 2 class methods: ``next`` and ``reset``, then pass it into the :py:class:`~xgboost.DMatrix` or the :py:class:`~xgboost.ExtMemQuantileDMatrix` constructor.
+Starting from XGBoost 1.5, users can define their own data loader using the Python or C interface.
+There are some examples in the ``demo`` directory for a quick start.
+To enable external memory training, users need to define a data iterator with 2 class methods:
+``next`` and ``reset``, then pass it into the :py:class:`~xgboost.DMatrix` or the :py:class:`~xgboost.ExtMemQuantileDMatrix` constructor.

 .. code-block:: python